-Echo Ukrainetz is a native Montanan and has been interested in art for as long as she can remember.
-Her favorite classes throughout school involved drawing and design.
+Echo is a native Montanan and has been interested in art for as long as she can remember.
 She has never taken a class in batik and has learned through trial and error.
-Over the years, she has learned how to manipulate the wax and dye to create the effects she desires, but the process is very unpredictable.
-Echo Ukrainetz has an intense interest in history that she incorporates into the descriptions of her historical works.
+That method of instruction has yielded many happy accidents as well as a few disasters.
+Over the years she has learned how to manipulate the wax and dye to create desired effects, however, it is very unpredictable.
+Echo has an intense interest in history which she incorporates in the description of her historical works.

-Her award-winning batiks are in collections across the United States and Canada and include a variety of subjects.
-Her work has been accepted into numerous fine art auctions and shows, including The Russell, C.M.
-Russell Museum; Night of Artists, Briscoe Western Art Museum; the Annual Yellowstone Art Auction, Yellowstone Art Museum; Timeless Legacy, Women Painters of Glacier, The Hockaday Museum of Art; Past Award Winners Show, Phippen Museum; and The Out West Art Show.
+Her batiks are in collections across the United States and Canada and include a variety of subject matter.
+Her work has been accepted into numerous fine art auctions and shows including Night of Artists, Briscoe Museum, San Antonio, TX, C.M.
+Russell Art Auction and Show, Great Falls, Mt., Timeless Legacy: Women Artists of Glacier, Hockaday Museum, Kalispell, MT., Phippen Museum Art Show, Prescott, AZ., Double Visions Show (Ron and Echo Ukrainetz) Hockaday Museum, Kalispell, MT., among others.
 She is represented by numerous galleries throughout the West.

 Her work has been featured in Cowboys and Indians, Western Art and Architecture, Big Sky Journal, Western Art Collector, Southwest Art, as well as others.
 She has a feature story, Today’s Wild West, on PBS which is nominated for a Heartland Award and will be featured on the Amazon series Art In America.

 Her work was used for the cover image of Portfolio Magazine (2020), Montana Miniatures (2020), and Peaks and Plains Magazine.